 • Income-Based Repayment

 For loans before July 1, 2026, only IBR will survive.
 Specifically the old version that bases payments on 15% of discretionary income.
 If you’re in ICR, SAVE or PAYE you’ll be moved into IBR.
-IBR will now drop the partial financial hardship requirement to enroll and remove the payment cap tied to the 10 year standard repayment plan.
+IBR will now drop the partial financial hardship requirement to enroll making it easier to enroll into.
 Be prepared to have a higher monthly payment as IBR is generally more expensive than PAYE and SAVE.

 For borrowers who start taking out loans after July 1, 2026, you’ll have a different set of repayment options.
-Unfortunately, you will no longer be eligible to enroll into the IBR plan.
+Unfortunately, you will not be eligible to enroll into the IBR plan.
 The two payment plan options are:

 1. Standard Repayment and